Biological Interventions for Mental Health Care

 Lastly, some individuals may have difficulty accessing or engaging in treatment due to stigma, lack of resources, or other barriers.

 Stella's Advanced Practice Providers are experienced, trauma-informed, and well-versed in the most innovative treatments.
-They'll take the time to get to know you and understand your symptoms and create a plan of care that is holistic and includes referrals for support and services - including treatments outside of Stella - to address your individual needs.
+They'll take the time to get to know you and understand your symptoms and recommend a plan of care that is holistic and includes referrals for support and services - including treatments outside of Stella - to address your individual needs.
 We will do our best to get you the outcome you deserve.

 Stella is widely reputed for its commitment to responsible innovation, which means innovation that prioritizes our patient's safety while maximizing their chances of a great outcome.
 In our use of ketamine as a treatment modality, this principle directly translates into our cutting-edge protocol.
 Specifically, all of our ketamine treatments are offered onsite, where our patients are actively monitored during their infusion treatments.
 We also recommend working with Stella-certified therapists, like the trauma-informed team at All Points North.